KennethEhmsen/create-divi-extension/README.md

 ## What’s Inside?

-The tools used by Create React App are subject to change.
+The tools used by Create Divi Extension are subject to change.
 Currently it is a thin layer on top of many amazing community projects, such as:

 * [webpack](https://webpack.js.org/) with [webpack-dev-server](https://github.com/webpack/webpack-dev-server), [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) and [style-loader](https://github.com/webpack/style-loader)